-Renewable Integration (N)
+Renewable Integration

 The ISO’s Five-Year Strategic Plan identified as a key corporate initiative to support State public policy regarding the development and reliable integration of renewable resources (Sub-Objective 1.0.C “Implement projects to facilitate integration of renewable resources.”).
 In support of that objective, in November, 2007, the ISO published a report entitled, “Integration of Renewable Resources Report, Transmission and Operating Issues and Recommendations For Integrating Renewable Resources on the CAISO Controlled Grid” (Renewable Resources Report or Report).
 The ISO initiated the study and resulting report to ensure that the operation and design of the transmission grid fully supports California’s established standards with respect to the development and integration of renewable resources.
 A number of important follow-up tasks were identified in the ISO’s technical study.

 Status: Renewable Integration and its subtopics are incorporated in the Strategic Planning process and does not apply to the Market Design Initiatives Catalogue.
 Market Initiatives related to Renewable Integration will be included in the catalogue as they arise.

-Import and Export of Intermittent Resources (N)
+Import and Export of Intermittent Resources

 Across the western region there are specific locations where intermitted resources such as wind can be operated most productively, but these locations are not necessarily inside the control areas that can fully utilize such generation.
 Moreover, some areas that may not contain highly productive intermittent resource locations are still subject to renewable portfolio standards.
 It is necessary, therefore, to develop principles and procedures for importing and exporting the energy from intermittent resources in a manner that reflects the unique operating characteristics of these resources.
 This activity spans multiple functions of the ISO and other organizations, including the Renewables Integration discussed in section 3.2, and infrastructure-related initiatives, as well as market initiatives.
 This activity also includes collaborative work among the western states’ and federal agencies’ wind sharing initiatives.
 Because of the variability of intermittent resources, the market-related aspects have overlapping issues with section 2.4.8, “Dynamic Scheduling (Import and Export) for Load and Generation”.

+Rebate of Transmission Loss Over-Collection for Renewable Resources

+In Spring 2005 in the context of the MRTU stakeholder process the California Energy Commission (CEC) proposed a method for reducing the impact of LMP-based marginal transmission loss charges on intermittent resources.
+At the time the ISO and the stakeholders agreed to defer discussion of this proposal for consideration after MRTU launch.
+Subsequently, in the 2005 MRTU stakeholder and policy resolution process the ISO agreed to modify the crediting back of marginal loss surplus revenues and accelerate that process, so the question here is whether special treatment for intermittent resources is still needed, and if so, how.
+FERC’s 9/21/06 MRTU Order directs the ISO to address issues related to the integration of intermittent resource issues, including transmission line loss over collection issues, in a future MAP Release.

+2008 Rank: Medium

+Status: This initiative has been superseded by other renewable integration initiatives.

-Responsiveness to State and Federal Greenhouse Gas (GHG) Policy (N)The ISO’s 2008-2012 Five-Year Strategic Plan identifies several activities related to California’s initiatives under AB32 to mitigate carbon emissions from the electricity sector.
+Responsiveness to State and Federal Greenhouse Gas (GHG) Policy

+The ISO’s 2008-2012 Five-Year Strategic Plan identifies several activities related to California’s initiatives under AB32 to mitigate carbon emissions from the electricity sector.
 Over 2007, ISO, and the Market Surveillance Committee (MSC), undertook a number of events to evaluate the market and reliability implications of GHG policy options.
 Testimony was provided to the CPUC and CEC on specific issues.
 In particular, the policy issues associated with determining the appropriate point of regulation for GHG emissions were examined carefully, as different approaches would have significant implications for ISO market and system operations.
 See, e.g., the MSC Opinion found at